DeloitteAU/webpack-config/README.md

 Builds the app for production to the dist folder.
 It correctly bundles in production mode and optimizes the build for the best performance.
+You may wish to create a variation of this script with `--mode development` to include source maps in the bundle.

+### `npm run watch`

+Builds the app for development/testing to the dist folder.
+It correctly bundles in development mode, including source maps.

 ### `npm run lint`